 Besides doing lab based research, we join forces to train PhD students in our program “Genes, Development and Evolution” (GGNB) and to share our knowledge with early stage scientists in the SPIRIT Summer School "Molecular genetics in Zoology”.

-In our seminar series Genes, Development and Evolution we invite distinguished speakers to present and discuss their work at Göttingen (supported by the GZMB).
-Please find the upcoming seminars at the GönomiX Colloquium: Genes, Development and Evolution.
+In our seminar series Genes, Development, and Evolution we invite distinguished speakers to present and discuss their work at Göttingen (supported by the GZMB).
+Please find the upcoming seminars at the Göttingen Campus Calendar.